IAF conducts trial run on emergency landing facility on AP Highway | Business

 - India

+The flights flew 100 metres above the ground.
+The landing facility has been constructed at Picchikalagudipadu village of Korishapadu mandal on the National Highway-16.

-An IAF official said a transport plane AN-32, two Sukhoi fighter planes and two Tejas-light combat fighters participated in the trial.
+An IAF official said a transport plane AN-32, two Sukhoi fighter aircraft and as many Tejas-light combat fighters participated in the trial.

 ''The report we got is that the runway is perfect for landing,'' the official told a TV channel.

-According to him, there was still working pending for the runway including fencing of the road on both sides to prevent entry of people and animals.
-He further said they coordinated with officials of National Highway Authority of India (NHAI) on issues such as painting on the runway and consistency of the surface.
+According to him, there was work still pending regarding the runway, including fencing of the road on both sides to prevent entry of people and animals.
+He further said IAF coordinated with officials of National Highway Authority of India (NHAI) on painting on the runway and consistency of the surface.

-Bapatla Superintendent of Police Vakul Jindal told PTI that a strong security cordon has been established with around 200 police personnel for the trial run.
+Bapatla Superintendent of Police Vakul Jindal told PTI that a strong security cordon had been established with around 200 police personnel for the trial run.

-He said from 10:30 AM to noon, vehicles coming on the national highway would be diverted.
+He said from 10:30 AM to noon, vehicles coming on the national highway were diverted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)